Top 7 Alternative Data Providers (2023)

-There are many different types of alternative data you can use to guide business and investment decisions — alt data is loosely defined as “data that comes from non-traditional sources,” including web traffic data, news analysis, mobile app activity, social media trends, satellite imagery, GPS and geolocation data, foot traffic, credit card transaction data, SEC filings, and so on.
-In other words, alt data comes from a web of sources that gives you more day-to-day data on what consumers and target audiences are doing, as well as what their interests, opinions, and pain points are.
+That's because alt data is loosely defined as “data that comes from non-traditional sources,” including web traffic data, news analysis, mobile app activity, social media trends, satellite imagery, GPS and geolocation data, foot traffic, credit card transaction data, SEC filings, and more.

 When you use alternative data sources in combination with your existing market research and data analysis tools, you can see a fuller picture of what’s up and coming in your industry, uncover more unique insights to guide decision-making, and gain a competitive edge.

-But there are different types of alternative data providers, and choosing the right one to invest in depends on the kind of research you want to do.
+There's no shortage of alternative data providers out there.
+Choosing the right one to invest in ultimately depends on the kind of research you want to do.
 So in this list of alternative data providers, you can read more about the most popular names in this space and what type of insights they provide — starting with our market trends website, Exploding Topics.

 1. Exploding Topics — Early access to new industry & market trends